2023 Solar Incentives Guide for Birmingham, AL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to mitigate the cost of installing a solar panel system on your home.
-These financial incentives are intended to encourage more Americans to make the switch to renewable energy.
-You might qualify for different kinds of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of Alabama and others from the federal government.
-Categories of solar incentives include:
+Solar incentives mitigate the cost of installing a solar panel system on your home.
+This category of financial incentives is intended to encourage more homeowners to make the switch to renewable energy.
+You might qualify for several kinds of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the Alabama government and others from the federal government.
+Some broad categories of solar incentives include:

 - Net Metering: You can sign a net metering contract with your Birmingham utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
 They will then subtract this value from your utility bill each month.

-- Rebates: Rebates, or cash back after a purchase, are usually given prior to any solar tax credits being calculated.
-Solar rebates can be given by your local utility company, by your county or by your state.
+- Rebates: Rebates, or partial refunds after a purchase, are usually applied before any solar tax credits are calculated.
+Rebates might be given by your local utility company, by your state or by your county.

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.
+When someone says "solar incentives," you probably think of federal incentives first.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.

-Wondering how the ITC applies to your specific situation?
-Reach out to your local Birmingham solar panel installer to get more information.
+To better understand how the ITC will apply to you, contact your local Birmingham solar panel installer and request more information.

-More information about the new Inflation Reduction Act can be found here.
-Your local Birmingham solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Birmingham solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives